-Demographic Analysis for Early Head Start Children
+Demographic Analysis for Early Head Start Grantee Children

-The following charts were compiled based on information in DBA FACS Pro from July 1, 2012 through December 31, 2012, unless noted otherwise.
-All Early Head Start children served during PY47 are included on this report.
+The following charts were compiled based on information in DBA FACS Pro from July 1, 2013 through December 31, 2013, unless noted otherwise.
+All Early Head Start children served during PY48 are included on this report.

-Based on the gender/male versus female, more females were served in both the NCWVCAA Grantee and Monongalia County Delegate as noted below:
+Based on the gender/male versus female, more females were served as described below: